 - Keep Baby from picking at any blisters

 There’s really no way around it: the first day with a sunburn is going to be unpleasant no matter what you do.
-Using aloe vera gel can be soothing, and you can give your toddler ibuprofen or acetaminophen if he is really uncomfortable.
-The best thing you can do is keep Baby from thinking about the sunburn and covering it so he can&;t pick at it.
+Using aloe vera gel can be soothing, and you can give your toddler ibuprofen or acetaminophen if they are really uncomfortable.
+The best thing you can do is keep Baby from thinking about the sunburn and covering it so they can&;t pick at it.
 It might be too painful to cover on the first day, but it should start to show signs of improvement after about 48 hours, and you and Baby will be right back to playing outside – just with a little more sunscreen.

 - “Sunburn and Children.”
 Johns Hopkins Medicine.
 The Johns Hopkins University.
 Accessed May 25, 2017. http://www.hopkinsmedicine.org/healthlibrary/conditions/pediatrics/sunburn_and_children_90,P01929/